Burning Tree Club

 Burning Tree Club is a private, all-male golf club in Bethesda, Maryland.
 The course at Burning Tree has been played by numerous presidents, foreign dignitaries, high-ranking executive officials, members of Congress, and military leaders.
-The course was designed by architect Alister MacKenzie.
+The course was designed by architect C.H.
+Alison.
 The club has a strict policy forbidding women to enter the club, except under rare circumstances.

 Location and founding

 The Burning Tree Club was founded in 1922, supposedly in response to a male foursome from the Chevy Chase Club being stuck behind a slow-playing group of female golfers.
 The name of Burning Tree Club was named for the colorful leaves of a particularly large oak tree in the autumn on its grounds.

 The club is located in Bethesda, Maryland, near Congressional Country Club, home of the 2011 U.S. Open golf tournament.

 Fees

 The initiation fee is $75,000, while membership fees are $500/month.
 Membership is exclusive with a cap around 600.
 The member list is private, and includes honoraria and retired golfers and can be achieved by invitation only.